interpretml/interpret/docs/interpret/hyperparameters.md

 ## max_leaves
 default: 2

-hyperparameters: [2, 3, 4]
+hyperparameters: [2, 3]

-guidance: Generally, the default setting is effective, but it's worth checking if changing to either 3 or 4 can offer better accuracy on your specific data.
+guidance: Generally, the default setting is effective, but it's worth checking if changing to 3 can offer better accuracy on your specific data.
 The max_leaves parameter only applies to main effects.

 ## min_samples_leaf
 default: 4